Michelin has come to Canada!

 Sushi Masaki Saito - Japanese Cuisine/Sushi

-chef Jackie is a Chinese sushi chef and, along with Masaki Saito, one of Toronto's leading sushi chefs.
-He has a deep knowledge of Japan and trained for many years at Zen Japanese Restaurant, a sushi restaurant in Markham, a 30-minute drive from downtown Toronto, run by a Japanese chef.
-He speaks fluent Japanese, and even speaks Japanese to you at the counter.
+Chef Jackie is a Chinese-American sushi chef and, alongside Masaki Saito, is one of Toronto's leading sushi chefs.
+He has a deep understanding of Japan and trained for many years at Zen Japanese Restaurant, a sushi kappo (traditional Japanese sushi restaurant) in Markham, a 30-minute drive from downtown Toronto, where the owner and chef is Japanese.
+He is fluent in Japanese and will often strike up a friendly conversation with you in Japanese at the counter.

-is a high-end restaurant in the Aburi group, which has locations in Vancouver and Toronto.
-It also has a conveyor belt sushi restaurant called Aburi Tora, and the group as a whole seems to be actively trying new things.
+.
+A high-end restaurant from the Aburi group, which has locations in Vancouver and Toronto.
+They also have a conveyor belt sushi restaurant called Aburi Tora, and the group as a whole seems to be actively trying out new things.

-The Toronto branch of this ramen shop, which has branches in Kyoto, Osaka, and other cities, has been featured in the Michelin Guide.
+in the Michelin Guide.
+This Toronto branch of a ramen shop that also has locations in Kyoto and Osaka has been featured in the Michelin Guide.
 Toronto has many ramen shops, but this is the only one to be featured in the Michelin Guide.
-This is the only ramen shop in Toronto that uses homemade noodles, so I think that this was appreciated.
+It is also the only ramen shop in Toronto that uses homemade noodles, so I think that's one of the reasons it was featured.

 Alo - Contemporary Cuisine 1 Star

-A famous restaurant that was once ranked number one in Canada's Best Restaurants.
-Three restaurants in the Alo group, Alo, Alobar, and Alotte, were featured this time, two of which received one star.
+A renowned restaurant that has been ranked number one in Canada's Best Restaurants.
+Three restaurants from the Alo group—Alo, Alobar, and Alotte—are featured in this list, with two of them receiving one star.

 As expected, being a Michelin-starred restaurant, the average price per person for all restaurants listed is $262.
 Even though prices are rising, perhaps a meal for $262 per person would be a good way to spend it on an anniversary